Basileia-Romaion/BR-1337/patch-notes.md

 # Patch Notes

-# 0.25
+# 0.25 Dawn of Elysium content.
+Part II

 ## Disasters
-- New late-game disaster for the ERE.
+- New late-game disaster for the ERE, also eligible for Elysium and IMPERIUM.
   - Includes 13 new disaster events.
 - Edited the DLC Fate of the Phoenix disaster
   - Replaced the Mercenary cost increase with Court Cost Increase.